WGLab/SCOTCH/README.md

 SCOTCH offers three modes for generating gene annotations:
 1. **Annotation-Only Mode**: SCOTCH can rely entirely on existing gene annotations.
 This mode allows for the discovery of novel isoforms defined by combinations of known exons.
 This mode will fail to identify novel isoforms involving unknown exons, such as intron retention.
 Set `--reference` as path to gene annotation .gtf file.
 To save time, users can also set `--reference_pkl` as the path to SCOTCH generated annotation based on given gtf file.
 SCOTCH has pre-computated this file based on [this](https://cf.10xgenomics.com/supp/cell-exp/refdata-gex-GRCh38-2020-A.tar.gz) (human hg38) provided by 10X genome.
 In addition, set `--update_gtf_off`.
-2. **Semi-Annotation Mode**: SCOTCH can use BAM files from one or multiple samples to update and refine existing gene annotations.
+2. **Enhanced-Annotation Mode**: SCOTCH can use BAM files from one or multiple samples to update and refine existing gene annotations.
 This mode allows for the discovery of de novo (sub)exons with more types of novel isoforms than annotation-only mode.
 Set `--reference` as path to gene annotation .gtf file.
 To save time, users can also set `--reference_pkl` as the path to SCOTCH generated annotation based on given gtf file.
 SCOTCH has pre-computated this file based on [this](https://cf.10xgenomics.com/supp/cell-exp/refdata-gex-GRCh38-2020-A.tar.gz) (human hg38) provided by 10X genome.
 In addition, set `--update_gtf`.
 3. **Annotation-Free Mode**: SCOTCH can generate gene and isoform annotations based solely on BAM files, allowing for the discovery of novel genes and isoforms.
 Set `--reference None` and `--reference_pkl None`.

 #### arguments